huynhbaotoan/q-dev-prompt-engineering/03-project-context.md

 #### 1. Current File Context

 Amazon Q Developer primarily works with the file that is currently open in your editor.
-It analyzes the code surrounding the cursor (up to a 4,000-character limit, which will be expanded in the future) to provide relevant suggestions.
+It analyzes the code surrounding the cursor to provide relevant suggestions.

 The model can understand:
 - Your coding patterns and intent
 - The broader structure of the file
-- Classes, packages, or modules being used (for Java, Python, and JavaScript projects)
+- Classes, packages, or modules being used

 **Example:**
 If you are writing a Python function within a class, Amazon Q Developer can offer suggestions based on the class methods that have already been defined, ensuring that the generated code aligns with the existing structure of the class.